 Children’s Design Week

-The new Children’s Design Week provides children with a creative program and promotes design education and the knowledge of the built environment.
-Events will take place during Helsinki Design Week from 6 to 16 September 2018.
+Children’s Design Week provides children with a creative program and promotes design education and the knowledge of the built environment.
+Events will take place during Helsinki Design Week from 5 to 15 September 2019.

 Like Children’s Design Week on Facebook!